tweag/python-monorepo-example/2018-03-08-linear-sort.md

 [paper](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.38.9875).

 We are not aware of a theory of parametricity with linear types.
-However, in practice, linear function offer stronger parametricity guarantees.
+However, in practice, linear functions offer stronger parametricity guarantees.
 In our case, a function with the type `[a] ->. [a]` is necessarily a permutation.
 Intuitively, this is true because the function can neither forget nor duplicate any value in its argument